MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part5-inquiries-reports.md

 ### Viewing item information for purchasing documents

 Use the Purchase Order Processing Item Inquiry window to view items assigned to purchase orders and receipts.
-Control blanket line items for blanket and drop-ship blanket purchase orders won’t be displayed in the window.
-If you are restricting by the on-order quantity, line items that don’t have an on-order quantity won’t be displayed.
-Line items entered on drop-ship purchase orders or drop-ship blanket purchase orders won’t be displayed because the line items don’t update the onorder quantity.
-Line items entered on a standard or blanket purchase orders with a status of New, Canceled, Closed, or Received also won’t be displayed because they don’t have an on-order quantity.
+Control blanket line items for blanket and drop-ship blanket purchase orders won't be displayed in the window.
+If you are restricting by the on-order quantity, line items that don't have an on-order quantity won't be displayed.
+Line items entered on drop-ship purchase orders or drop-ship blanket purchase orders won't be displayed because the line items don't update the onorder quantity.
+Line items entered on a standard or blanket purchase orders with a status of New, Canceled, Closed, or Received also won't be displayed because they don't have an on-order quantity.

-To view items by the vendor’s item number, choose Options \>\> Display Vendor Item.
+To view items by the vendor's item number, choose Options \>\> Display Vendor Item.
 The Vendor Item label will be displayed in the Purchase Order Processing Item Inquiry scrolling window.
-If Display Vendor Item isn’t selected, the Item label will be displayed in the Purchase Order Item Inquiry scrolling window and you can view items using your item number.
+If Display Vendor Item isn't selected, the Item label will be displayed in the Purchase Order Item Inquiry scrolling window and you can view items using your item number.

 If you are using Project Accounting, the Project Number field and the Cost Category ID field will be displayed in the Purchase Order Processing Item Inquiry scrolling window.